annaesvensson/yellow-markdown/README.md

     >>> Quote of a quote of a quote

-Making notices:
+Using HTML:

+    <strong>Text with HTML</strong> can be used optionally.
+    <img src="/media/images/photo.jpg" alt="This is an example image">
+    <a href="https://datenstrom.se" target="_blank">Open link in new tab</a>.

+Using shortcuts:

+    [image photo.jpg] = adding an image or image thumbnail [gallery photo]   = adding an image gallery with popup [slider photo]    = adding an image gallery with slider

+Using block elements:

     !
-Here's a notice with warning

-    !!
-Here's a notice with error

-    !!!
-Here's a notice with tip

-Using CSS:

-    ! {.class}
-    !
 Here's a general block element.
     !
 Text can span over several lines
     ! and contain Markdown text formatting.

-Using HTML:

-    <strong>Text with HTML</strong> can be used optionally.
-    <img src="/media/images/photo.jpg" alt="This is an example image">
-    <a href="https://datenstrom.se" target="_blank">Open link in new tab</a>.

-Using shortcuts with additional features:

-    [image photo.jpg] = adding an image or image thumbnail [gallery photo]   = adding an image gallery with popup [slider photo]    = adding an image gallery with slider
+    ! {.important}
+    !
+Here's information that needs attention.

+    ! {.note}
+    !
+Here's information you should know.

 Extension for custom shortcut: